-Although many people are aware that high blood pressure can lead to a stroke or heart attack, few know that it is also a common cause of kidney damage.
+Although many people are aware that high blood pressure can lead to a stroke or a heart attack, few know that it is also a common cause of kidney damage.
 Aim to maintain your blood pressure below 130/85 mmHg.
 Certain blood pressure medications are protective of the kidneys and may be prescribed by your doctor to retard the deterioration of your kidney function.

 Eat healthily and keep your weight in check

 Healthy eating help prevent diabetes, heart disease and other conditions associated with kidney disease.
 It is also important to reduce your salt intake.
-The average daily salt intake of a Singaporean is 9 grams instead of the recommended 5 grams (one tablespoon).
+The average daily salt intake of a Singaporean is nine grams instead of the recommended five grams (one tablespoon).
 There is good evidence that a reduction of salt intake helps to lower blood pressure in both healthy individuals and individuals with high blood pressure.
 Try to limit the amount of processed and restaurant food and do not add salt to food.